Uune: Tutorial

 Wounds

 When your character takes substantial injury, they will take a wound.
+You may heal as a downtime activity.

 Wounds come in 3 varieties: